imec-idlab/NB-IoT/README.md

 # NB-IoT

-This is the repository from Imec research group on development of NB-IoT features on NS-3 network simulator.
-These features include:
+This is the repository from Imec research group on development of NB-IoT features on ns-3 network simulator.
+It consists of two branches namely **energy_evaluation** and **repetition_coverage**.

+The main features that are included in branch **repetition_coverage** are as follows:
 * Support of Multi-tone transmissions
 * Evaluation of PHY layer performance
 * Adapt the number of RB to one
 * Limit modulation schemes to QPSK
 * Separating subframes for control and data channels

+The main features that are included in branch **energy_evaluation** are as follows:
 * Power Saving features:
-     Discontinuous reception in RRC idle state (DRX), Paging, Power saving mode (PSM)
+-- Discontinuous reception in RRC idle state (DRX)
+-- Paging
+-- Power saving mode (PSM)
 * Energy evaluation module
+* Updates with ns-3.29
+* Merged the code of branch repeatition_coverage so this branch

 ## Research papers published on the code evaluation